tlu8592/nasa-photo-of-the-day/README.md

 This will be a two-module project.
 In it you will consume the NASA API to fetch the "Astronomy Photo Of The Day" or APOD.
 Once you fetch the data, you will build a few components that will render different pieces of data in your interface.
 After the second module (in the [DAY_TWO_README.md](DAY_TWO_README.md) file) you will re-style your app using [Styled Components](https://github.com/LambdaSchool/nasa-photo-of-the-day.git).

+This web app allows the user to look at daily photos and the information about them.

 ## Instructions

 ---